He Tirohanga Whānui – project overview

 A major slip in April 2017 left SH3 through the Manawatū Gorge impassable.
 A new road will be built over the Ruahine Range, to provide a safe, resilient, and efficient route between Woodville and Ashhurst.
 The new highway is due for completion by the middle of 2025.

-Tolling consultation
+Tolling decision

 Subscribe to updates